On the curvature of the Bismut connection: Bismut Yamabe problem and Calabi-Yau with torsion metrics: Gauduchon-Yamabe problem

 \subsection{Non-linear case}

 Here we provide a positive answer for the Gauduchon-Yamabe problem when $C_t\Gamma^t_M(\{\omega\})<0$.
-As a particular case we will obtain the solution of the Bismut-Yamabe problem when the Gauduchon degree $\Gamma^{-1}_M(\{\omega\})$ is strictly positive and the complex dimension of the manifold is greater than three.
+As a particular case we will obtain the solution of the Bismut--Yamabe problem when the Gauduchon degree $\Gamma^{-1}_M(\{\omega\})$ is strictly positive and the complex dimension of the manifold is greater than three.

 \begin{thm} Let $M$ be a compact complex manifold with Hermitian structure $(\omega,J)$.
 Fix a Gauduchon parameter $t$ for which $C_t\Gamma_M^t(\{\omega\}) < 0$.
 Then there exists a unique $\widetilde{\omega}\in\{\omega\}_1$ with constant $\nabla^t$-scalar curvature.
 Moreover, its Gauduchon scalar curvature satisfies $S^{t}(\widetilde{\omega})=\Gamma_M^t(\{\omega\})$. \end{thm} \begin{proof} Fix $\eta\in\{\omega\}$ the unique Gauduchon representative in $\{\omega\}$ with volume $1$.
 By hypothesis, we have